How to use Segment events to power Knock

 To ensure the user is notified, we'd change the id reference in recipients to a complete user object, as in the example below.
 This way, Knock has all the information it needs to identify the user during workflow runtime.

-You can learn more about inline identification in our users concept guide.
+You can learn more about inline identification in our guide on identifying recipients.

 Video walkthrough